 Next, we’ll take a look at the storage components.
 I’ll explain the three categories I’ve mentioned in the introduction of this tutorial:

-class refers to the controllers on the motherboard – ATA or RAID controllers. - The
+• The storage class refers to the controllers on the motherboard – ATA or RAID controllers.

-class refers to the physical or virtually exposed disks drives. - The
+• The disk class refers to the physical or virtually exposed disks drives.

 You can combine multiple classes on a single command: